weilin9999/WeiLin-Comfyui-Tools/README_EN.md

 # Version update introduction

-> Last updated: 2025-04-16
+> Last updated: 2025-04-22

-> 0.0.41 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
+> 0.0.42 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
 >
 > 1. Fixed some known bugs
 >
+> 2. New feature: Batch import Tag function
+>
+> 3. New features: Tag sharing and batch sharing functions
+>

 <details>
 <summary>Click here for more updates from the past</summary>

+> 0.0.41 Public Beta Version 2025-04-16
+>
+> 1. Fixed some known bugs
+>

 > 0.0.40 Public Beta Version 2025-04-15
 >